Get

 Image Credit: N Roberts, Shutterstock

 Despite their impressive physique, the Maine Coon is actually a gentle giant.
 Calm, peaceful, and easy-going, the Maine Coon is a cat capable of finding its place in the family.
-They like to be taken care of, love cuddles and are particularly affectionate towards their owners.
-They live very well in an apartment and appreciate the company of children.
+They like to be taken care of and are affectionate towards their owners, although often not your typical lap cat.
+They can live well in an apartment if their need for physical activity, mental stimulation, and enrichment has been met, and they can get along well with big children under supervision.

 But even if the Maine Coon is a cat with a rather calm temperament, they are nonetheless playful and curious.
 However, they will not jump everywhere or climb on all the furniture in the house.
 The Maine Coon is also vocal and communicates with their owners using a variety of sounds, not just simple meows.
 This makes them very entertaining members of the family!